 – Margaret Mead

-On the other hand, academic results and insights that challenge societal and cultural norms often go unnoticed and unheeded.
+Astonishingly often, academic results and insights that challenge societal and cultural status quo remain unnoticed and unheeded.
 A substantial amount of such insights has been generated within isolated disciplines, which is more than enough to overturn the status quo.

 However, these insights failed to make a significant impact on public awareness and action.

-The Holotopia initiative aims to not only bridge the gap between these two disconnected realms—academy and society—but also to implement the necessary updates to both academic and real-world systems.
-This will enable information and knowledge to flow in both directions and make the difference they have to make in our current circumstances.
+The Holotopia initiative aims to not only bridge the gap between the two disconnected realms—academy and society—but also to implement the necessary updates to both academic and real-world systems.
+This will enable information and knowledge to flow in both directions and make the difference they have to make.

 The holotopia strategy is to enable a positive turn of humanity’s fortunes by fostering an informed post-traditional society, or modernity or “democracy”—which will be capable of utilizing the powers it has acquired through science and technology in a meaningful and safe manner.